The Ocean Literacy Project: action for the blue economy

 We believe education is the foundation for change.

-Our mission is to make Ocean literacy as commonplace and essential as climate literacy.
-We aim to embed Ocean literacy into the places that shape society; schools, health services, governments, businesses, and cultural spaces so the Ocean is at the heart of decisions that affect our shared future.
+Our mission is to make Ocean literacy as essential as climate literacy.
+We aim to embed Ocean literacy in the places that shape society; schools, health services, governments and businesses so the Ocean is considered in the decisions that affect our shared future.

-We will do this by equipping people and organisations with the knowledge and confidence to act for the ocean, creating a ripple effect of Ocean-positive actions across communities, businesses, and policy.
+We do this by equipping people and organisations with the knowledge and confidence to act for the Ocean, creating a ripple effect of Ocean-positive action across communities, business, and policy.

 About the project